frederic-perez/AmE-dictionary/data/idioms.md

 __(it’s) good to see you (again)__
 __(it’s) just as well (that) (something happened)__ It is or turned out to be beneficial (that something happened).
 __(it’s) little wonder__ It is not at all surprising (that something is the case). _I was always terrible at math in school, so it’s little wonder that I have such trouble filing my taxes._
-__(it’s/there’s) no use crying over spilt milk__ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.
+__(it’s/there’s) no use crying over spilt milk__ :dart::two: _proverb_ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.
 __(it) takes one to know one__
 __(just) a stone’s throw from (something)__
 __(kill) the golden goose__